dontna/YouTube-RSS-Scraper/README.md

 Once that is done, you can use the script!

 1. Get the channel's handle.
 The "handle" is the name that has an "**@**" in front of it, **NOT the channel name**.
 You can find this by going to the main page of the YouTube channel, and looking under the channel name.
+You can also paste in the channel URL.

-2. Run the Python script and enter that handle.
+2. Run the Python script and enter that handle / channel URL.

 3. It will return the link to that channel's RSS Feed, which you can input into any RSS Feed client.